Lost on how to get your online directory business out of the depths of page 13 in search results?

 The site owner can access the vendor application under the WCMp To-do list.

-Once the site owner has approved the vendor’s application, the vendors can proceed to create their products.
+Once the site owner has approved the vendor’s application, the vendor can proceed to create their products.

 admin approves vendor application